 Nature’s Classroom is on 400 acres in the small rural community of Mukwonago, Wisconsin.
 Geoffrey’s passionate and sustained focus over the past 15 years has been on organics and sustainability in schools while promoting getting children back outdoors and helping adults understand the importance of instinctive play in the natural world.

-Carrie Benzinger joined Nature’s Classroom Institute Montessori as our Administrative Assistant in February of 2018.
+Carrie Benzinger joined Nature’s Classroom Institute Montessori as our Office Manager in 2018.
 Previously she worked with client data providing service to both employer and customer in the Customs trade compliance and transportation payment industries.
 Carrie grew up in the Milwaukee area, is married, has 3 sons, and currently lives in the Town of Vernon, east of Mukwonago.
 She enjoys cooking, baking, spending time with her family dog (Chili) and is a dedicated library patron and fan of the many resources it has available to all.
 Carrie is interested in what Nature’s Classroom Institute and Montessori school offers students and is eager to learn much more about it.